 On CurateND, the URLs in the form https://curate.nd.edu/show/XXXXX and https://curate.nd.edu/download/XXXXX, where XXXXX is an

 11 character identifier, are considered PURLs, and will be preserved even as the rest of the website evolves.

 This is an acronym for digital object identifier, and it is a long-term identifier for a work.

-Any item in CurateND that has a value for publisher can be assigned a DOI.
+Any item in CurateND that has the publisher field filled out can be assigned a DOI.